svin24/svin24.github.io/content/blog/generating-ioctls.md

 ```

 Back to the main loop, we have another regex test to check if we're looking at a
-line with one of these psuedo-macros:
+line with one of these pseudo-macros:

 ```hare
 let groups = match (regex::find(&ioctlre, line)!) {